Fears grow as 20 people may still be missing after the Morandi Bridge bridge collapse in Genoa

 The ceremony will be presided over by Cardinal Angelo Bagnasco, the Genoa archbishop.

+However, more than 400 people, who were forced to evacuate their homes following the collapse of the bridge, now face an anxious wait to find out when they can return.

+ITV News has learned that the structural integrity of the bridge has been so badly compromised that authorities are not sure yet if more of it could come tumbling down.

-- ITV News Reporter Ben Chapman explains why time is running out to save people trapped.
+- ITV News Reporter Ben Chapman enters the bridge exclusion zone:

 A day earlier, the Italian cabinet approved a 12-month state of emergency for the area, and Italian premier Giuseppe Conte said his government will not wait until prosecutors finish investigating the collapse to withdraw the concession from the main private company that maintains Italy’s highways, Atlantia.